 Boston & Braintree Medicaid Planning and Asset Protection Lawyer

-One planning strategy for preserving assets involves the use of trusts.
+One planning strategy for protecting assets involves the use of trusts.
 When assets are placed in a qualifying irrevocable income-only trust, those assets are no longer owned by the person who created the trust, and five years after the transfer, those assets will not prevent that person from qualifying for Medicaid.

 We Can Help